michael2012z/BitBible/markdown/KJV/files/Exod.md

 9. It was foursquare; they made the breastplate double: a span was the length thereof, and a span the breadth thereof, being doubled.

-10. And they set in it four rows of stones: the first row was a sardius, a topaz, and a carbuncle: this was the first row.sardius: or, ruby
+10. And they set in it four rows of stones: the first row was a sardius, a topaz, and a carbuncle: this was the first row.

 11. And the second row, an emerald, a sapphire, and a diamond.